sknutti/portal-catalog-service/README.md

 After building, simply run `cd build/artifact/ && sls deploy --stage {stage}` to deploy to the given stage.

 ### Bamboo Deploy
+_Note: This repo has been updated to utilize bitbucket pipelines.
+It is no longer necessary to deploy using Bamboo._

 Bamboo builds run automatically when changes are pushed to the master branch.
 New builds will be automatically deployed to test.